BryanDamasceno/Analise-Numerica/README.md

 # Numerical-analysis
- Interpolation calculators to find the result and main values of the step by step using the methods Lagrange, Newton or Gregory-Newton.
+ Interpolation calculators to find the result and main values using the methods Lagrange, Newton or Gregory-Newton showing the step by step of each one.